Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-18-0-20-hz-binaural Beats-a-potential-relief-for-post-traumatic-stress.md

 ---
 layout: post
 title: "0.20 Hz Binaural Beats: A Potential Relief for Post-Traumatic Stress"
-description: One such approach gaining attention is the use of **binaural beats**, specifically those at a frequency of 0.20 Hz.
+description: One such approach gaining attention is the use of binaural beats, specifically those at a frequency of 0.20 Hz.
 These auditory illusions have been studied for their potential to alleviate symptoms associated with post-traumatic stress disorder (PTSD).
 subject: 0.20 Hz Binaural Beats - A Potential Relief for Post-Traumatic Stress
 apple-title: 0.20 Hz Binaural Beats - A Potential Relief for Post-Traumatic Stress
 app-name: 0.20 Hz Binaural Beats - A Potential Relief for Post-Traumatic Stress
 tweet-title: 0.20 Hz Binaural Beats - A Potential Relief for Post-Traumatic Stress
-tweet-description: One such approach gaining attention is the use of **binaural beats**, specifically those at a frequency of 0.20 Hz.
+tweet-description: One such approach gaining attention is the use of binaural beats, specifically those at a frequency of 0.20 Hz.
 These auditory illusions have been studied for their potential to alleviate symptoms associated with post-traumatic stress disorder (PTSD).
 date: 2023-04-18
 keywords: frequency benefits, Brain Beats, Frequencies, 0.20 hz, Brain wave entrainment, sound therapy, PTSD, post-traumatic stress disorder (PTSD), mild depression, healing
 ---